 MVNU Music majors spend much of their time in the R.R.
 Hodges Chapel and Fine Arts Center.
-The first floor of the Chapel features the Thorne Performance Hall, where Music majors perform their senior recitals.
+The first floor of the Chapel features the Thorne Performance Hall, which features a new Shigeru Kawai piano.
+This is where Music majors perform their senior recitals.
 There is also a large band room in which you will learn and practice.
 The second floor of the Chapel holds fully equipped musical classrooms, such as a keyboard lab for piano class.
 There are also multiple small practice rooms with pianos and outstanding acoustics for student use.

-MVNU’s student choir, Collegians, also travels both locally and internationally to perform.
+MVNU’s student choir, Collegians, along with other MVNU student ensembles, travels both locally and internationally to perform.